University of Utah College of Engineering: Warnock Engineering Building

 The John and Marva Warnock Engineering building (referred to as the WEB) houses the offices of the College of Engineering.
 It also is the home of the Scientific Computing and Imaging Institute and numerous classrooms and study rooms.
-The building was named after John Warnock and his wife Marva Warnock, both of whom graduated from the University of Utah, after he generously donated almost $6 million for its construction in 2003.
+The building was named after noted computer scientist Dr. John E. Warnock and his wife Marva Warnock, both of whom graduated from the University of Utah.
+Dr. Warnock pioneered the development of world-renowned graphics, publishing, Web and electronic document technologies and co-founded Adobe Systems Inc. in 1982.
+The Warnocks' major donation in 2003 enabled completion of the 100,000-square-foot Warnock Engineering Building in 2007.
 Some additional funding for the project came from the George S. and Dolores Dore Eccles Foundation.
 Construction on the building was completed in 2007.

 The Scientific Computing and Imaging Institute is located in the WEB.

 The primary goal for building the WEB was to provide study space for students.
 The building is composed mainly of study rooms, classrooms, computer labs, and open spaces.
 The WEB is also home to the College of Engineering Dean's Office.